-Memorial Unveiling 2/21/00 March Field Air Museum ... not anymore!
+Memorial Unveiling 2/21/00 March Field Air Museum FORGOTTEN, NO MORE!

+War Dogs Memorial

-... and the music...
+... and David Glen Eisley's music...

 not a dry eye... nor a harden heart... could withstand David Gen Eisley's compelling, and soul-releasing music.
 Stirring... lifting... enabling... giving a hand to step over the hardship of lingering memories.
 Remember the music at the dedication?
 The bagpipes?
 You've heard them before, in the movies "Brave Heart", and "Titanic!"
 I have no connections with Ol'Boothill Records...
-I'm just telling you like it was--this is one CD you must order!
+I'm just telling you like it was-this is one CD you must order!
 David Glen Eisley's War Dogs CD...
 I bought it... you should too.